dotnet/docs-maui/docs/ios/privacy-manifest.md

 </plist>
 ```

-You'll need to provide one or more reason codes from [User defaults APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278401).
+You'll need to provide one or more reason codes from [User defaults APIs](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api#4278401) on developer.apple.com.
 Add one or more of the reason codes below to indicate the correct usage:

 - `CA92.1` - to access user defaults in just your app.
 - `1C8F.1` - to access user defaults from apps, app extensions, and App Clips that are members of the same App Group.